rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

   Example: `./x.py test src/tools/tidy`

+- **Formatting** – Rustfmt is integrated with the build system to enforce uniform style across the compiler.
+In the CI, we check that the formatting is correct.

+  Example: `./x.py fmt --check` checks formatting an exits with an error if formatting is needed.

+  Example: `./x.py fmt` runs rustfmt on the codebase.

 - **Unit tests** – The Rust standard library and many of the Rust packages include typical Rust `#[test]` unittests.
 Under the hood, `x.py` will run `cargo test` on each package to run all the tests.